nic-donaldson/extempore/docs/making-an-instrument.rst

 To change the tone of the organ, the organist can adjust the positions of the drawbars.
-Fully ‘out’ (*down* in this diagram) means that the frequency associated with that tonewheel is at it’s maximum, whereas fully ‘in’ (*up* in this diagram) means that that frequency is silent.
+Fully ‘out’ (*down* in this diagram) means that the frequency associated with that tonewheel is at its maximum, whereas fully ‘in’ (*up* in this diagram) means that that frequency is silent.
 The colours of the drawbar ends also give information about that
 harmonic: red drawbars for sub-harmonics, grey for even harmonics and